kmexnx/hotel-management-system/README.md

 - Basic layout with Navbar, Sidebar, and Footer
 - Dashboard with overview of hotel statistics
 - Guest management interface (list view and form for adding/editing)
+- Room management interface (grid view and form for adding/editing)
+- Booking management interface (list view with filtering and form for adding/editing)
 - API service for communicating with the backend

 ### To Be Completed
-- Room management UI
-- Booking management UI
 - Staff management UI
 - Authentication and authorization
 - Additional features like reports and analytics